 - Where content updates may make the greatest impact – what changes will yield the best results fast

-The kind of website hosting you choose can affect speed, security and other elements of your website; therefore, be sure to choose the best web hosting service for your small business.
+The kind of website hosting provider and plan you choose can affect speed, security, usability and other elements of your website; therefore, be sure to choose the best web hosting service for your small business.

 After the audit, it’s easier to get an idea of the kind of updates you should make to your website.
 Adding fresh content can help, but if the foundation isn’t where it needs to be, that’s not where your attention should go at first.